Security

 If Your Phone Is Stolen

-2. Remote wipe — If you cannot recover the device, erase it remotely
+2. Remote wipe — If you cannot recover the device, erase it remotely.
+Your data is more valuable than the hardware

-3. Change passwords — Start with email, banking, and social media
+3. Change passwords — Start with email, then banking, then social media.
+Use a password generator to create new, strong credentials

-5. Notify your bank — If you use mobile banking or payment apps
+5. Notify your bank — If you use mobile banking or payment apps, alert your financial institutions

-6. File a police report — Needed for insurance claims and documentation
+6. File a police report — Needed for insurance claims and creates an official record

 Additional Tips